ETS-ReactNative4/MBB-Assessment/README.md

 And then browse to [http://localhost:4000/](http://localhost:4000/)

-### A Job Test Assessment for React-Native Engineer Roles for R. Aidy a.k.a JustEd - GiSpatial/ React7.Tech(Asia) from Malayan Banking (Malaysia) .Bhd
+### A Malayan Banking Job Test Assessment for React-Native Engineer Roles by R. Aidy a.k.a JustEd - GiSpatial/ React7.Tech(Asia) http://react7.tech/